Personal finance implies an individual pursuit of financial responsibility.

 While I was chasing after fast cars, Maša was all about making our home look and feel amazing.

-To top it all off, we spent big on overseas vacations, and started numerous businesses in our 20s that left us strapped for cash.
+To top it off, we spent big on overseas vacations, and started numerous businesses in our 20s that left us strapped for cash.

 One of those businesses was an e-commerce store that sold cruelty-free everyday essentials like baby products and cosmetics.
 We took out a $10,000 business loan to buy inventory, and hired a lousy marketing agency that charged us $2,200 a month to drive customers to our store through online ads and Search Engine Optimization (SEO).